banking 8 min read

 • Start repaying via standing instructions (auto-debit from salary account) from next month

-UBL Cash Finance25–30%PKR 20 lakhGood for UBL account holders
+UBL Cash Finance22–27%PKR 20 lakhGood for UBL account holders

-Rates fluctuate with SBP Policy Rate.
-Always get the exact rate in writing before signing.
+Rates fluctuate with SBP Policy Rate and have moved upward after the April 2026 hike.
+Always get the exact rate in writing and calculate total cost of credit (not just headline rate) before signing.

 Car Loan — Step by Step